“Why am I so tired?”

 You may also be tired because of some “health interferences,” as I’ve started calling them.
 I used to be obsessed with health and food purity – that was one of the ways I obsessed over food – which is not gonna help you because: worry.
 After leaving all of that behind, I have re-entered the health world with a totally new lens and understanding of purity and perfectionism.
 If you think that you have some chronic health “stuff”, potentially manifesting as chronic fatigue, check out these lessons: Healing Without Diets or Dogma.

 You have a million shoulds

 We grow up learning from society and families and belief systems, what we should be doing, or thinking, or wanting, or striving for.
 We subconsciously carry these shoulds around and let them shape our experiences, desires, choices, and our feelings about ourselves.
 We believe we need to work, and play, and eat, and look, and love, and … whatever else, in a certain way, or else we aren’t doing it right.
 We aren’t doing what we should.
 This will cause constant low-grade anxiety no matter what you do, and most people won’t even know where the anxiety is coming from.
 And the antidote to this, in my opinion, is some deep, existential rest.
-I teach tools for this in the Rebel’s Survival Kit / Fuckiteer Academy.
+I teach tools for this in the Rebel’s Survival Guide / Fuckiteer Academy.

 You are living someone else’s life

 If you make all of your choices based on other people’s expectations and desires, or your community’s ideals that don’t match your own, you are going to wake up one day realizing you are living someone else’s life.
 Or maybe you won’t realize it and will just walk around every day for the rest of your life wondering why you are so tired and miserable.